(1) An ordinary resolution of the members (or of a class of members) of a company means a resolution that is passed by a simple majority.

 (3) A resolution passed at a meeting on a show of hands is passed by a simple majority if it is passed by [a simple majority of the votes cast by those entitled to vote].

-(4) A resolution passed on a poll taken at
+(4) A resolution passed on a poll

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.